voidfystudio/.github/profile/README.md

 Here’s our service catalog, which sets us apart:

-**Wix Velo Development**: We’re the architects behind Wix’s secret passages.
-With Velo, we craft dynamic websites that dance to your tune.
-From e-commerce to portfolios, we make your online presence sing.
-We are one of India's most successful agencies which excel at this service at an affordable price of a freelancer.
+**Wix Velo Development**: We’re the wizards behind Wix’s hidden gems.
+With Velo, we conjure dynamic websites that groove to your vibe.
+Whether it’s e-commerce or portfolios, your online presence will be lit.
+We’re one of India’s top agencies, smashing it with stellar service at a freelancer’s price. _The only agency with all the custom Velo solutions you’ll ever need._

 **Custom Development**: We don’t just build software; we sculpt it to fit your unique needs.
 From full stack applications built on popular front end and robust backend systems, our code is the brushstroke that brings your vision to life.